 You can quickly determine whether a metric is a single-value metric or multiple-value metric by referring to the name of the metric.
 If the name doesn't contain grouped-by, it's a single-value metric.
 If it does, it's a multiple-value metric.
-For a complete list of metrics that you can query programmatically, see Standard Amazon Pinpoint analytics metrics.
+For a complete list of metrics that you can query programmatically, see Standard metrics that apply to Amazon Pinpoint projects, campaigns, and journeys.